The future of home heating – what can you expect?

 Although they use some electricity, heat pumps are still considered cleaner because they don’t rely on burning fossil fuels.

-Every unit of electricity that is put into a heat pump has the potential to produce three to four units of heat, making this technology more than 100% efficient3.
+Every unit of electricity used to power a heat pump has the potential to produce three to four units of heat, making this technology uber-efficient (3).

-In well-insulated buildings, a heat pump can reduce energy consumption by up to 72%, but if the heat it provides is lost through poor insulation, then it will cost more to run4.
-That’s why for now, heat pumps are better suited to new builds where the insulation meets high standards.
+A heat pump can reduce energy consumption by up to 72% in well-insulated buildings, but if the heat it provides is lost through poor insulation, it will cost more to run (4).
+That’s why, for now, heat pumps are better suited to new builds where the insulation meets high standards.

-Heat pumps also have a number of large components that require a lot of space.
-A water tank needs to be housed inside, and outside there needs to be enough room for the pump.
+Heat pumps also have several large components that require a lot of space.
+A water tank needs to be housed inside, and there needs to be enough room for the pump outside.

 Hydrogen boilers as an alternative heating system

-The feasibility of installing hydrogen boilers in residential properties is still under review, but if it’s approved for use then it looks likely that hydrogen could replace gas.
+The feasibility of installing hydrogen boilers in residential properties is still under review, but if they’re approved for use, hydrogen could likely replace gas.

-Hydrogen-ready boilers are being developed by some of the UK’s biggest manufacturers, so when you buy a new boiler in the future it will already have the potential to take hydrogen with some minor tweaks.
+Some of the UK’s biggest manufacturers are developing hydrogen-ready boilers, so when you buy a new boiler in the future, it will already have the potential to take hydrogen with some minor tweaks.

 British Gas has given its customers this information on the plan for the hydrogen roll-out: